Learning Password Best Practices Through In-Task Instruction: Supplementary table for compliance and alignment results

 \section{Supplementary table for compliance and alignment results}

-This appendix reports detailed numerical values for the compliance and alignment analyses summarized in \S~\ref{sec:results}.
+This appendix reports detailed numerical values for the compliance and alignment analyses summarized in \S\ref{sec:results}.

 Table~\ref{tab:tip_compliance_bygroup} expands the group-level tip compliance results reported in Figure~\ref{fig:tip_compliance}(A).
-It shows how many tips of each guided group were triggered in the Test Phase (\textit{Tips $n$}), how many of those tips were resolved in the post-testing password (\textit{Resolved $n$}), the corresponding percentage, and the cluster-robust 95\% CIs.
+It shows how many tips of each guided group were triggered in the Test Phase (\textit{Tips $n$}), how many of those tips were resolved in the post-testing password (\textit{Resolved $n$}), the corresponding percentage.
 All three guided conditions have high resolution rates around 92-94\%.

 Table~\ref{tab:alltips_resolved_bygroup} summarizes user-level tip compliance.
-For each guided group, it reports how many participants who received tips in the Test Phase resolved all of their triggered rules in the post-testing password (\textit{All Resolved $n$}), the corresponding percentage, and Wilson 95\% CIs.
-In all three groups, a large majority of tipped users resolved every rule that had triggered a tip, with T1 and T2 around 80\% and T3 above 90\%.
+For each guided group, it reports how many participants who received tips in the Test Phase resolved all of their triggered rules in the post-testing password (\textit{All Resolved $n$}), the corresponding percentage.
+In all three guided conditions, a large majority of tipped users resolved every rule that had triggered a tip, with T1 and T2 around 80\% and T3 above 90\%.

-Table~\ref{tab:survey_compliance} reports group-level survey compliance on password rules, restricted to survey questions whose target rules matched each participant's Test Phase rule set.
-The table lists the number of matched questions (\textit{Questions $n$}), how many of those were answered correctly (\textit{Correct $n$}), and the resulting accuracy.
-Accuracy is around 60-64\% in all three guided conditions, showing similar levels of short-term rule recognition across T1-T3.

-Table~\ref{tab:survey_compliance_user} summarizes user-level survey compliance.
+Table~\ref{tab:survey_compliance_user} summarizes user-level survey compliance within the guided conditions.
 It reports the number of participants who both received tips and had at least one matched survey question (\textit{Users $n$}) and their mean accuracy on those questions.
-Mean accuracy is just above 60\% in all three guided conditions.
+Mean accuracy is just above 60\% in all three guided conditions, showing similar user-level performance across T1-T3.

+Table~\ref{tab:survey_inferential} presents the results of pairwise permutation comparisons of survey accuracy for the two rule categories that showed the largest apparent differences: \textit{Symbol} and \textit{Number}.
+For each rule, we compared T1, T2, and T3 against the T0 baseline and applied Holm correction across the six tested contrasts.
+None of these corrected comparisons was statistically significant, suggesting that the observed differences should be interpreted as descriptive.